scripting/pagePark/README.md

 If a request comes in for a host that doesn't have a corresponding domains folder, and there is a folder called default, we serve the request from the default folder.

-The <a href="https://github.com/scripting/pagePark#v057-51115-by-dw">wildcard folder</a> takes precedence, for examle if a request comes in for yo.bullmancuso.com, and there is no domains folder with that name, and there is a wildcard folder, *.bullmancuso.com and a default folder, the request goes to the wildcard folder.
+A <a href="https://github.com/scripting/pagePark#v057-51115-by-dw">wildcard folder</a>, if it exists, takes precedence, for examle if a request comes in for yo.bullmancuso.com, and there is no domains folder with that name, and there is a wildcard folder, *.bullmancuso.com and a default folder, the request goes to the wildcard folder.

 You can put config.json file in a default folder.